-The name "Environmental Health" was first used in 1947 to identify a new division within the Department of Preventive Medicine.
+The phrase "Environmental Health" was first used in 1947 to identify a new division within the Department of Preventive Medicine.
 This division included the undergraduate program in Sanitary Science (which was renamed Environmental Health) and an Environmental Research Laboratory.

 The environmental emphasis was strengthened in 1963 when the Legislature funded the Environmental Research Laboratory and construction of the F wing.

 In 1970, Environmental Health became a department in the new School of Public Health and Community Medicine.
 A preventive medicine residency program began shortly thereafter.
 Teaching, research, and service were given equal weight in the early days.
 The Environmental Health Laboratory (successor to the Environmental Research Laboratory) still supports service, basic research, and student training.